Posted on: September 24, 2022

 4. Our survey says…

-If you need fuel for your content marketing, consider a quick poll on an issue affecting your customers – use free software like Survey Monkey and turn the findings into a small easy to read report or news story.
+If you need fuel for your content marketing, consider a quick poll on an issue affecting your customers – use poll functionality in social media like LinkedIn, or free software like Survey Monkey .
+Turn the findings into a small easy to read report or news story.

 Be seen to be the spokesperson on this insight and share your findings with your customers, target customers and relevant press.
 Ideally, you want to be able to offer some insight to the research results and relate this back in some way to your business strengths and offering.